 This article gives a very good overview of the pros and cons of different brake pad materials: https://www.merlincycles.com/blog/buyers-guide-to-disc-brake-pads/

 Metallic brake pads last longer, withstand heat better, but can be noisy.
 They also take longer to bed in properly.

 Organic brake pads are typically quieter have great initial bite, but do not withstand heat as well, and do not last as long in general.

 This is a process that a bike mechanic will be able to perform best, but if you want to learn to maintain your bike yourself throughout the lifetime of your ownership, there are some very helpful tutorial videos available for adjusting disc brakes and removing the screeching or squealing noises that can often come with having disc brakes.

 Here is some very helpful 3rd party information:

 Article with pictures: How to stop squeaking disc brakes

-1st Video: As the title suggests explains "A Quick Adjustment"
+1st Video: As the title suggests "A Quick Adjustment"

-2nd Video: Discusses noises, cleaning your brake rotors and pads, sanding your brake rotor or even filing your brake pads if they became hot during heavy braking and are glazed over.
+3rd Video: Discusses noises, cleaning your brake rotors and pads, sanding your brake rotor or even filing your brake pads if they become hot during heavy braking and are glazed over.